WorkTime – employee monitoring software

 Yes.
 The Indian Telegraph Act, 1883, which regulates wired and wireless telegraphy, telephones, radio communications, and digital data communications, allows employers to establish, maintain, and all forms of wired and wireless connections.
-It also authorizes government law enforcement agencies to monitor/intercept communications and tap phone lines under conditions defined within the Indian Constitution.
+It also authorizes government law enforcement agencies to monitor/intercept communications and tap phone lines under the Indian Constitution’s conditions.
 Furthermore, section 5 (2) of the Indian Telegraph Act 1885 – with rule 419 (A) of Indian Telegraph (Amendment) Rules 2007 obliges telecommunications service providers to maintain extreme secrecy in matters concerning lawful interception.

 7. Is it legal to use video monitoring systems in the workplace?

 Yes.
 In India, employers are generally allowed to deploy video monitoring systems in certain workplace areas, such as loading areas, entry and exit areas, parking lots, production areas, cash counters, and server rooms.
 Companies must comply with local laws on all surveillance systems.
 The law prohibits the use of video monitoring systems in restrooms or locker rooms.
 Also, audio recording or eavesdropping is considered illegal.
 To record sound, the party or parties being recorded must give their consent.

 8. Is it legal to monitor private messages and email content?

 9. Is it legal to monitor employees’ personal devices?

 Yes.
 In cases where an employee carries out work activities on a personal device, employers can monitor such activities during working hours.
 Nevertheless, the consent of the parties concerned should be obtained.
 Also, employers should spell out the extent of monitoring on personal devices.
 The Information Technology Act prohibits any person from accessing, copying, or downloading data without the owner’s permission.

 10. Is it legal to monitor employees’ personal computers?